 There are many types of udon, but Osaka has it's own version: Kitsune udon.
 In this dish the noodles are topped with aburaage (sweetened deep-fried tofu pockets)

 Kitsune means fox in Japanese but because of dish's popularity, now it also refers to this type udon.
+Don't worry there's no fox meat in this udon, just a classic name that locals use here to refer to this type of udon.

 Osaka food guide: Where to go for Kitsune udon